leon-bckl/lsp-framework/README.md

 bool running = true;

+messageHandler
-messageHandler.handler<lsp::messages::Initialize>([](const auto& params) // Initialize request
+.add<lsp::messages::Initialize>([](const auto& params) // Initialize request
 {
   lsp::messages::Initialize::Result result;
-  // Fill out the initialize result and return it or throw a lsp::RequestError if there was a problem return result;
+  // Fill the result and return it or throw a lsp::RequestError if there was a problem return result;
 })
-.handler<lsp::messages::Exit>([&running]() // Exit notification
+.add<lsp::messages::Exit>([&running]() // Exit notification
 {
   running = false;
 });